-Project proponents must use X-STR to define the forest strata used for calculating UDef PA and UDef LB emissions.
-Separate strata delineation is required for areas that exceed two hectares and meet any of the following criteria:
+Project proponents must use VCS Module VMD0016 Methods for Stratification of the Project Area (X-STR) to define the forest strata to be used for calculating UDef PA and UDef LB emissions.
+Separate strata must be delineated for areas that exceed two hectares and meet any of the following criteria:

-- 1) Forested wetland soils;8 - 2) Tree cover that is not considered under the relevant national forest definition (e.g., tree cover in agricultural landscapes); or - Areas of forest that were planted or reestablished within 30 years prior to the start of the project, wherever such forests may be unambiguously identified with readily available datasets or records.
+- 4. Forested wetland soils;9 - 1) Tree cover that is not considered under the relevant national forest definition (e.g., tree cover in agricultural landscapes); or - Areas of forest that were planted or reestablished within 30 years prior to the start of the project, wherever such forests may be unambiguously identified with readily available datasets or records.

 A forest stratification map depicting strata and forest classes must be developed or adopted.

 The map must: